Important Notes, please read;

 Suckering colonial shrub that tolerates a variety of challenging soil types including poor, excessively drained soils.
 Nice spreading ground cover over time for those tough spots that we may typically plant some non-native juniper in.
 Covered in a profusion of small white flowers in early spring.
 Small plum like fruits appear in August.
 Like so many natives this should better known and more widely available…give it a try.

-- Prunus virginiana, Choke cherry, Pin Cherry
+- Prunus virginiana, Choke cherry

 - The plants we have for sale have have been growing in the field for the last few years and are ready to be dug.
 This is a surprisingly hard to find species in the trade, even though

 it is quite common in the wild.
 It’s often hiding out on the edges of fields and roads, growing among the company of other trees and shrubs.
 Tolerant of lower nutrient acidic soils, part shade to sun, well drained upland soils.
 Perfect choice for a native shrub hedge.
-Produces pendulous strings of vibrant white flowers in the spring followed by dangling strings of dazzling burgundy cherries in the late summer.
+Produces pendulous strings of vibrant white flowers in the spring followed by dangling strings of dazzling burgundy cherries in the late July.
 Thicket forming species that’s best characterized as a shrub.
 Although a wonderful shrub for wildlife, the seed containing fruit can be poisonous if ingested in large quantities.
-Larval host plant for the spectacular Eastern Tiger Swallowtail butterfly. - 2 ft high, 2-3 gallon pot size; $24 each
+Larval host plant for the spectacular Eastern Tiger Swallowtail butterfly. - 2 ft high, 2-3 gallon pot size; $35 each

 - Quercus rubra, Red Oak